Rachel Coleman

-Her accomplishments, recognition in the softball community, and pursuit of refined student athleticism and excellence have opened up doors for female athletes — and her origin story is one of triumph.
+Her accomplishments, recognition in the softball community, and pursuit of refined student athleticism and excellence have opened up doors for athletes — and her origin story is one of triumph.

 STEPPING UP TO THE PLATE: Early Years